jsk-herman/paper-jsk/content/privacy-policy.md

   We also collect information if you share a feedback or ask us a question through phone or email.
-- **We collect information from you passively**: We use tracking tools like Google Analytics, Google Webmaster, Cloudlfare Analytics, Twitter Analytics, browser cookies and web beacons for collecting information about your usage of our website.
+- **We collect information from you passively**: We use tracking tools like Google Analytics, Google Webmaster, Cloudflare Analytics, Twitter Analytics, browser cookies, and web beacons for collecting information about your usage of our website.
 - **We get information about you from third parties**: For example, if you use an integrated social media feature on our websites.
 The third-party social